 Over in Big White, we have a range of apartments (example) that have ski-in/ ski-out locations close to all the shops, bars & restaurants in the centre of the Village.
 All apartments have hot-tub access.
 They have good-sized open-plan living areas with cable TV, WiFi and Bluetooth speaker and a fully-equipped kitchen.
 Apartments have between three and five bedrooms and the standard room share is two persons.
 Guests are able to pay a supplement to take a private room for themselves.

 Big White, on the other hand, is a mountain village and so smaller & quieter.
-There are six bars & pubs, three of which are open late with live music but it’s kinda closed up by midnight during the week and 1am/ 2am at the weekends .
-There is a good sense of community in Big White as the majority of people that work on the mountain also live on the mountain so you’ll get to know the faces… this familiarity is often cited on feedback forms as one of the best things about Big White.
+There are six bars & pubs, three of which are open late with live music but it’s kinda closed up by midnight during the week and 1am/ 2am at the weekends ... although the House Party scene is pretty buzzin'!
+There is also good sense of community in Big White as the majority of people that work on the mountain also live on the mountain so you’ll get to know the faces… this familiarity is often cited on feedback forms as one of the best things about Big White.

 Included in the package for SnowSkool Banff is breakfast & evening meals five days per week (Mon to Fri).
 Breakfast is prepared by SnowSkool reps and buffet-style: cereals, toast, fruit, yoghurts, juices, tea & coffee.
 Evening meals are served canteen-style by the food & beverage team of Cougar Pete’s (the on-site restaurant) and are two-course: starter and main course OR main course and dessert.
 There is always bowls of salad and bread for the big eaters!
 Within the Lodge, SnowSkool has its own meeting room where all meals are taken.

-Over in Big White, the age range of the 35 participants on the SnowSkool course tends to be 18 to 55 years old with an average between 24 and 26 years old.
-The ski-in/ ski-out accommodation plays a big part (and, on average, 35% of people pay a supplement for a private room).
+Over in Big White, the age range of the (on average) 35 participants on the SnowSkool course tends to be 18 to 50 years old with an average around 25 years old.
+The ski-in/ ski-out accommodation plays a big part (and, on average, 25% of people pay a supplement for a private room).
 They like a good night out but the skiing is the main draw!

-I hope this helps… if not, please email [email protected] or give him a call on +44 7760 905559 to discuss things in more detail!
+I hope this helps… if it's only gone and confused things more, please email [email protected] or give him a call on +44 7760 905559 to discuss things in more detail!!